V999TEC/WORDLINSIX/README.md

 # Start Word(s)
 As determined by using the debug features, each variation of the game wordle / scholardle / xxxxx will have different chances of success dependent on the first word chosen.

 The suggested approach for success is to always use the right start word.
-For wordle use _thump_, for scholardle use _biskup_
+For wordle use _admin_, for scholardle use _biskup_

-If the first word yields no matching letters (i.e., all grey on the UI) choose the second recommended word.
+If the first word yields no matching letters (i.e., all grey on the UI) choose a second recommendation (if any)

-If the second word yields no matching letters (i.e., all grey on the UI) choose the third recommended word.
+If the second word yields no matching letters (i.e., all grey on the UI) choose a third recommendation (if any)

 In the unlucky event all three starting words give no clue, do not dispair: you have eliminated half the alphabet!